 The United States has a significant share of the global e-commerce market, but other countries have experienced and will continue to experience faster growth in their own domestic markets.

-• Projections indicate that annual e-commerce revenue in the U.S. will increase 5.94% slower than the global average from 2025 to 2029.
+• Some projections indicate that annual e-commerce revenue in the U.S. will increase 11.1% slower than the global average from 2025 to 2030.

-• eCommerce revenue in Turkey is expected to have one of the highest growth rates at 11.7% YoY from 2025 to 2029.
+• eCommerce revenue in India is expected to have one of the highest growth rates at 11.8% YoY from 2025 to 2030.

-• Turkey’s projected growth rate exceeds expectations for global growth by 21.6%.
+• India’s projected growth rate exceeds expectations for global growth by 87.1%.

-• Projected growth rates also exceed 11% for Brazil, India, Mexico, Russia, and Thailand.
+• Projected growth rates also exceed 7% for Japan, Indonesia, Turkey, and China.

-• Germany, France, and the United Kingdom all have projected growth rates of less than 9%.
+• Russia, France, the United Kingdom, and the Netherlands all have projected growth rates of less than 4%.

 As online accessibility continues to increase, so will e-commerce revenue and participation.

-• An estimated 2.71 billion global consumers shopped online in 2024
+• An estimated 2.77 billion global consumers shop online in 2025

 Compared to the global population, Americans are more than twice as likely to shop online.